amikos-tech/chroma-cookbook/docs/core/storage-layout.md

 - `length.bin` - Records the number of links each node has, aiding in efficient traversal during searches.
 - `link_lists.bin` - Stores the adjacency lists for nodes, detailing their connections within the graph.
 - `data_level0.bin` - Contains the base layer of the hierarchical graph, storing the actual vectors and their connections.
-- `metadata.pickle` - Chroma specific metadata about mapping between ids in `embeddings` table and labels in the HNSW index.
+- `index_metadata.pickle` - Chroma specific metadata about mapping between ids in `embeddings` table and labels in the HNSW index.